30h Th, 12h Labo., 30h Proj.

 It is not required to have any knowledge in Computer Security

 Activités d'apprentissage prévues et méthodes d'enseignement

-- Lectures (30 hours) describing in details the theoretical and practical concepts of the course
+- Lectures (30hours) describing in details the theoretical and practical aspects of the course

 Mode d'enseignement (présentiel, à distance, hybride)